 Today, as discrimination has become less obvious but remains just as insidious, Brown, Goldstein & Levy continues to use innovative legal tools and strategies to achieve the goal of equal housing opportunity for all.
 These tools and strategies include pursuing disparate impact discrimination claims, challenging discriminatory zoning ordinances and decisions, and seeking justice for the communities and municipalities harmed by predatory lending.
 Though the Fair Housing Act’s promise of fair housing for all is not yet a reality, we won’t stop fighting until it is.

 Thompson v.
-HUD – As a remedy for decades of family public housing being located only in poor, predominantly Black, neighborhoods in Baltimore City, we obtained 4,400 vouchers and mobility counseling, worth over $1 billion, to enable poor Black families to move to communities of opportunity throughout Central Maryland over the course of 15 years.
+HUD – As a remedy for decades of family public housing being located only in poor, predominantly Black, neighborhoods in Baltimore City, we obtained 4,400 vouchers and mobility counseling, worth over $1 billion, to enable poor Black families to move to communities of opportunity throughout Central Maryland.
 Brown Goldstein & Levy was co-lead counsel together with the Maryland ACLU, NAACP Legal Defense Fund, and two other law firms.

 National Fair Housing Alliance v.
 Bank of America – Represent the National Fair Housing Alliance and fair housing groups across the country in lawsuit against Bank of America and Safeguard Properties Management for maintaining foreclosed-upon homes in white neighborhoods in better condition than those in Black and Latinx neighborhoods.

 Plack v.
 Perry Township, Ohio – With co-counsel Steve Dane of Dane Law LLC, we represent the owner-operators of a residential care home for seniors with disabilities in a fair housing lawsuit regarding Perry Township’s refusal to grant the home zoning approval.